Bermuda: Discovery

-Bermuda was discovered in the early 1500s by Spanish explorer Juan de Bermúdez.
-Bermuda had no indigenous population when it was discovered, nor during initial British settlement a century later.
+Bermuda was discovered in the early 1500s by Spanish explorer Juan de Bermúdez and named after him.
+Bermuda had no Indigenous population when it was discovered.
 It was mentioned in Legatio Babylonica, published in 1511 by historian Pedro Mártir de Anglería, and was included on Spanish charts of that year.
 Both Spanish and Portuguese ships used the islands as a replenishment spot to take on fresh meat and water.
 Shipwrecked Portuguese mariners are now thought to have been responsible for the 1543 inscription on Portuguese Rock, previously called Spanish Rock.
-Legends arose of spirits and devils, now thought to have stemmed from the calls of raucous birds (most likely the Bermuda petrel, or cahow) and loud nocturnal noises from wild hogs.
+Legends arose of spirits and devils, now thought to have stemmed from the calls of raucous birds (most likely the Bermuda petrel, or cahow) and loud nocturnal noises from introduced wild hogs.
 With its frequent storm-racked conditions and dangerous reefs, the archipelago became known as the "Isle of Devils".
 Neither Spain nor Portugal attempted to settle it.